Telnet

 Enable Telnet Client From “Programs and Features”

-GUI tool which is used to enable different Windows tools and services.
+The telnet client can be enabled from the Programs and Features GUI tool which is used to enable different Windows tools and services.
 Also, the Telnet server is enabled from the “Programs and Features” too.
 To most practical way to open “Programs and Features” is using the “Start Menu” and typing like below.

-Control Panel -> All Control Panel Items -> Programs and Features.
+Or you can open it from the Control Panel Control Panel -> All Control Panel Items -> Programs and Features.

 Control Panel\All Control Panel Items\Programs and Features

-Telnet client is provided as Windows Features and can be enabled from theTurn Windows features on or off
+Telnet client is provided as Windows Features and can be enabled from theTurn Windows features on or off menu.

 You will see the following screen which lists different windows features.
 In order to turn on just check the checkbox which will start the enabling process or installation process.
-You will check the Telnet Client
+You will check the Telnet Client line checkbox which is not checked by default and this means it is not enabled.

 The last step is clicking on the OK button which will install checked features.
 The installation process will look like the below.
 It will search for the installation files automatically and install the Telnet Client feature.